cyverse-archive/Donkey/doc/endpoints/app-execution.md

 ## Obtaining Information to Rerun a Job

 Unsecured Endpoint: GET /analysis-rerun-info/{job-id}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Obtaining Information to Rerun a Job in the New Format

+Unsecured Endpoint: GET /app-rerun-info/{job-id}

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.